cyx2/leafylink/README.md

 # Leafylink

+Oct 2021 Update: the open-source version of this application is being sunsetted and this repo is no-longer maintained.

 ## Introduction

 Leafylink is a URL shortener written in Golang, utilizing MongoDB Atlas.
 It provides a basic HTML template-based UI, and a RESTful POST method to insert new mappings.